Dr-Haritha/Dr-Haritha/README.md

 * Workflow documentation
 * eLearning modules and tutorials
 * Newsletters, blog posts, and social media content

-### My domain expertise is
-* GIS and spatial data workflows
-* Risk assessment for natural and human-made hazards
-* Crisis management

 ### Here are some samples
 1. [SOP for development of a web application](https://github.com/Dr-Haritha/Dr-Haritha/blob/main/Samples/SOP.md)